Virginia tightens grip on ACC lead, keeps defensive clamps on North Carolina

-Jay Huff had 18 points, 12 rebounds, four blocks and two steals to lead three Virginia players in double figures — three more players than the Tar Heels had in double figures — in one of the Cavaliers’ more physically taxing games.
+Jay Huff had 18 points, 12 rebounds and four blocks to lead three Virginia players in double-figure scoring — three more players than the Tar Heels had in double figures — in one of the Cavaliers’ more physically taxing games.
 The fifth-year center collected his third double-double of the season.

-Forward Sam Hauser, a transfer from Marquette, added 17 points, making 4 of 6 three-pointers, to go along with five rebounds and two assists as the Cavaliers claimed a fourth straight victory and held an opponent to its season-low in points for a second game in a row.
+Forward Sam Hauser, a transfer from Marquette, added 17 points, making 4 of 6 three-pointers, to go along with five rebounds and two assists as the Cavaliers claimed a fourth straight victory and held an opponent to its season low in points for a second game in a row.

 “They kind of demand you to stand in there and be physical if you want to have any kind of success against them,” Virginia Coach Tony Bennett said of the Tar Heels, “and so that’s why I liked what Jay and Sam did.
-I thought they were physical, and then even the guys who didn’t play a lot that came in, they moved hard, they worked hard, and we were locked in.”
+I thought they were physical.
+And then even the guys who didn’t play a lot that came in, they moved hard, they worked hard, and we were locked in.”

 The Cavaliers reached 11 conference wins for a school-record ninth straight season thanks in part to making 10 of 22 three-pointers (45.5 percent) and opening a gaping first-half lead that compelled North Carolina to force shots and gamble, often in futility, on the defensive end.